danielegasparri/span-gui/docs/linestrength.md

 You can perform two types of line-strength analysis.
 Let’s take a closer look at both.

-## Fully custom analysis using any line-strength index definition.
+## Fully custom analysis using any line-strength index definition
 This mode includes the **"User indices on a list file"** and **"Single index"** options.
 Your spectra **must already be redshift/Doppler corrected** before using them.
 For **"User indices on a list file"**, you must create and load into SPAN a valid ASCII file containing the names and definitions of the indices you want to measure.
 An example file is included, and additional templates can be found in the "example_files" folder.
 More information can be found in the user manual.
 For people in a hurry, here some tips: